 Of course, I was elated, but when he told me he’d show me how to make his authentic jerk chicken recipe, I was ecstatic!
 I had never tasted any jerk dish before visiting Jamaica, but had fallen head over heals in love with the resort’s jerk chicken since arriving.

-The morning of the day I was to have the jerk recipe cooking lesson, my husband and I decided to go sailing with a couple we’d met at the resort.
+The morning of the day I was to have the Jamaican jerk chicken recipe lesson, my husband and I decided to go sailing with a couple we’d met at the resort.

 Unfortunately, the wind died down and we were stuck out at sea and it appeared as though I was going to be late for my lesson.
 We decided to try to make it to the closest beach and I would walk/run back to the resort which would be faster than waiting for the wind to pick up.